dirkh24/pyTimeCalc/README.md

 # pyTimeCalc
-A tiny little time calculation tool to calculate the time difference between to times.
-A starting time and an end time.
+A tiny little time calculation tool to calculate the time difference between a starting time and an end time.

 # The user interface